textmediallc/gitlab-intro/md/lab5_rebasing.md

 `git rebase --interactive HEAD~2`

-Using Vim, simply reorder the lines, save & quit, and the commits will match the order.
+Using editor, simply reorder the lines, save & quit, and the commits will match the order.

 ## Step 4 - Split Commit
 Just like with squashing commits, sometimes it's useful to split changes out of commits in order to keep them focused and make cherry picking or reverting easier.